BertyBasset/SynthCustomControls/README.md

 ```
 <custom:Knob NumPositions="{x:Null}"></custom:Knob>
 ```

+## Using Themes
+Instead of applying appearane properties to a knob contorl one by one, you can so so en-masse using a Themes file.
+If you have multiple themese files, they can be changed using a single line of code.

 ## Notes
 The `Height` property  of the knob tracks the `Width` property, so the control outline will always be a square, and the knob outline will always be a circle.